kannan0071/Projectwork2/README.md

 ## Results and Impact

 The Speech-Based Sentiment Analysis System enhances human-computer interaction by enabling machines to understand and respond to emotions in spoken language.

-Among the models used, CNN performed exceptionally well, achieving the highest accuracy with minimal loss, making it the most effective choice for sentiment classification.
-This project serves as a foundation for future advancements in emotion AI, contributing to the development of more empathetic and context-aware artificial intelligence systems.
+Among the models used, CNN performed exceptionally well, achieving the highest accuracy with minimal loss, making it the most effective choice for sentiment classification.This project serves as a foundation for future advancements in emotion AI, contributing to the development of more empathetic and context-aware artificial intelligence systems.

 ## Articles published / References